kurianthomasmattam/player_options_market/README.md

 ## Project Overview

 This project builds a mini **options market for footballers**.
-Each player is treated like a financial asset:
+Each of the 25 players is treated like a financial asset:

 - `value` = current market value (from Transfermarkt)
 - `sigma` = annualised volatility of the player’s value